vacp2p/rfc/waku/README.md

 Messages with unknown codes MUST be ignored, for forward compatibility of future versions.

-The Waku sub-protocol SHOULD support the following packet codes:
+The Waku sub-protocol MUST support the following packet codes:

 | Name                       | Int Value |
 |----------------------------|-----------|